webboty/Dexter-Wiki/set-parameter-oplet.md

    <td>3600 | 108000 | 162000 integer arcsec/s</td>
    </tr>
  <tr>
-   <td colspan=3><a name="AngularSpeedStartAndEnd">AngularSpeedStartAndEnd</a>: Speed to ramp up from and down to.
+   <td colspan=3><a name="AngularSpeedStartAndEnd">Angular Speed Start And End</a>: Speed to ramp up from and down to.
 Same as StartSpeed but with human readable units. </td>
    </tr>
  <tr>
    <td>37,&nbsp;<b>AngularSpeedStartAndEnd</b></td>